HLammers/cybo-drummer/README.md

   * *[HH HH HH]* is the raw MIDI message in hexadecimal format

 > [!NOTE]
-> MIDI clock data is filtered out by the monitor and won’t show.<br clear="right"/>
+> MIDI clock data and active sensing are filtered out by the monitor and won’t show.<br clear="right"/>

 #### SET (Settings)
 Use the settings page to adjust global settings, to backup or recover data or to find the firmware version number.